 From time to time, the Company enters into non-cancelable leases for some of our facility, vehicle and equipment needs.
 These leases allow the Company to conserve cash by paying a monthly lease rental fee for the use of facilities, vehicles and equipment rather than purchasing them.
 The Company's leases have remaining terms ranging from one to ten years, some of which may include options to extend the leases for up to six years, and some of which may include options to terminate the leases within one year.
 Currently, all the Company's leases contain fixed payment terms.
 The Company may decide to cancel or terminate a lease before the end of its term, in which case we are typically liable to the lessor for the remaining lease payments under the term of the lease.
-Additionally, all of the Company's north-to-month leases are cancelable, by the Company or the lessor, at any time and are not included in our right-of-use asset or liability.
-At December 31, 2023, the Company had several leases with residual value guarantees.
+Additionally, all of the Company's month-to-month leases are cancelable, by the Company had several leases with residual value guarantees.
 Typically, the Company has purchase options on the equipment underlying its long-term leases and many of its short-term rental arrangements.
 The Company may exercise some of these purchase options when the need for equipment is ongoing and the purchase option price is attractive.
 Leases are accounted for as operating or finance leases, depending on the terms of the lease.